About

 Draft - Model Provisions for Vulnerable Witnesses for amending Evidence or Criminal Procedures Acts to incorporate special measures for vulnerable witnesses to SGBV offences

-This resource contains model provisions for countries to consider including in Evidence Acts, or Criminal Procedure Codes, to ensure that special measures can be accessed by vulnerable witnesses when appearing in Court.
-The provisions also propose countries consider overturning some gender-biased evidence requirements contained in common law.
+In 2019 the SGBV Working Group released model provisions for countries to consider including in Evidence Acts, or Criminal Procedure Codes, to ensure that special measures can be accessed by vulnerable witnesses when appearing in Court.

 General Principles for obtaining the best evidence in SGBV matters